Student Health Insurance Plan (SHIP)

-**TO NOTE: When considering an exchange plan, specifically ask when your new health insurance coverage will start.
-To avoid any potential gaps in coverage if you choose a plan on connectforhealthco.com or HealthCare.gov or a private exchange, you may need to enroll by July 1, 2019 for a plan that will start on August 1, 2019.
+TO NOTE: When considering an exchange plan, specifically ask when your new health insurance coverage will start.
+To avoid any potential gaps in coverage if you choose a plan on connectforhealthco.com, HealthCare.gov or a private exchange, you may need to enroll by July 1, 2024 for a plan that will start on August 1, 2024.

 Also, when enrolling with another health insurance company or through an exchange, you may be asked to provide documentation showing when prior health insurance coverage ended.
-Contact Commercial Travelers at 800.780.7879 for a “certificate of coverage” or locate it in your AHP student account.
-This document will show the effective dates for the 2018-19 policy year for the SHIP.
-Commercial Travelers will email or mail you this form.
-Please call to request a certificate of coverage (also known as a notice of termination) to use with another health insurance carrier.
+Contact AHP at 855-517-8460 for a “certificate of coverage” or locate it in your AHP student account.
+This document will show the effective dates for the 2023-2024 policy year for the SHIP.
+AHP will email or mail you this form if you are unable to access it.

 If you have any questions, please contact our office by email at email@example.com, by phone at 303.273.3388 or in person at 1770 Elm Street, Room 236, Golden, CO 80401.

 • Graduate in December

 • Withdraw from the University after the fall Census Day, but complete 31 days of classes

 • Are academically suspended after the fall Census Day, but complete 31 days of classes